jayshreeanand/stacks-watchdog/README.md

 ### Smart Contract Vulnerability Scanner

-The vulnerability scanner provides real-time security analysis of smart contracts on the Sonic blockchain:
+The vulnerability scanner provides real-time security analysis of smart contracts on the Stacks blockchain:

 #### Features